 Dennis A. Mitchell, DDS, MPH (he/him)

-Dennis A. Mitchell, DDS, MPH, serves as the Executive Vice President for University Life, Senior Vice Provost for Faculty Advancement at Columbia University, and Professor of Dental Medicine at Columbia University Medical Center.
+Dennis A. Mitchell, DDS, MPH, serves as Interim Provost, Executive Vice President for University Life, Senior Vice Provost for Faculty Advancement at Columbia University, and Professor of Dental Medicine at Columbia University Medical Center.

 From President Bollinger’s August 17, 2021 announcement: